 b) With respect to the country subholding companies

-Specifically, the boards of directors of the country subholding companies shall ensure compliance with this Corporate Tax Policy at the country level, specifying its content based on the laws applicable in each jurisdiction.
+Specifically, the boards of directors of the country subholding companies shall ensure compliance with this Policy at the country level, specifying its content based on the laws applicable in each jurisdiction.

 c) With respect to the head of business companies

 The head of business companies shall be responsible for complying with their tax obligations, in all events respecting the principles and good tax practices set out in this Policy and the standards established by the country subholding companies.

 In particular, the boards of directors of the head of business companies shall be responsible for ensuring compliance with this Policy by the entities of the Group through which they carry out their respective businesses.

 Without prejudice to the provisions of law and the preceding paragraphs, the management body of each company of the Group shall be responsible for ensuring that the information such company provides to complies with the tax obligations of the tax group to which it belongs complies with applicable tax provisions as well as the principles and rules set forth in this Policy.
 Said information shall in all cases be prepared in accordance with the standards set by each country subholding company pursuant to the provisions established by the tax divisions of each country.

 The companies of the Group shall adopt the control mechanisms necessary to ensure compliance with the tax laws and regulations, principles and good practices set forth in this Policy, as part of proper business management.
 They shall also use proper and sufficiently qualified human and material resources for such purposes.